Rachel Haywood

 Gallery and Shops

-About Rachel Haywood Science page Illustrated Books for children Author's Blog Exhibitions and Events Singing page The Life and Times of Edward the Bacterium Ezzy the Virus The Adventures of George and Flora Contact Links
+About Rachel Haywood Science page Illustrated Books for children Author's Blog Exhibitions and Events Singing page The Life and Times of Edward the Bacterium Ezzy the Virus The Adventures of George and Flora Robin Haywood Contact Links

 Why did I write a book for children about a virus called Ezzy?